viniciuschan/transactions-api/README.md

 * Added soft-delete for transaction's model, so it can be safely deleted;

+* When creating a transaction, if the corresponding user does not exist in the database, a new one will be created.

 * Because it is an API, I added the DRF throttling functionality.
 The rate limit values ​​can be controlled by environment variable;

 * Added logs to map exception cases in serializer validations;